canonical/phone-docs/en/apps/html-5/guides/cordova-guide.md

     $ sudo apt-add-repository ppa:cordova-ubuntu/ppa; sudo apt-get update
     $ sudo apt-get install cordova-cli

-Note for expert Cordova developers: you can also install cordova manually via npm; but please stay with cordova-cli@4.3.x until the platformAPI switch is fully tested on Ubuntu.
+**Note**: for expert Cordova developers: you can also install cordova manually via npm; but please stay with cordova-cli@4.3.x until the platformAPI switch is fully tested on Ubuntu.